wp-plugins/wp2yt-uploader/readme.txt

 Stable tag: 1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Upload content to your YouTube account and embed your recent uploads without having to leave your WordPress dashboard.
-Easily browse specified YouTube accounts and embed there content as well!

 == Description ==

 ** Plugin Best Used With Modern Browsers **